zhullyb/monyhar/monyhar/docs/patterns/inversion-of-control.md

    button received the click.

 4. Large inversion-of-control interfaces should be split into smaller interfaces when it makes sense to do so.
-One notorious Chromium example is [WebContentsObserver], which observes dozens of different events.
+One notorious Monyhar example is [WebContentsObserver], which observes dozens of different events.
    Whenever *any* of these events happens, *every* registered WebContentsObserver has to be notified, even though virtually none of them